seedstack/website/content/docs/seed/configuration.md

 SeedStack provides a simple and powerful configuration system.
 Configuration can be read from multiple sources and in multiple formats.
-The recommended way to specify configuration is a [YAML](https://en.wikipedia.org/wiki/YAML) file named `application.yaml` located at the root of the classpath.
+The recommended way to specify configuration is a [YAML](https://en.wikipedia.org/wiki/YAML) file named `application.yaml` located at the root of the classpath.<!--more-->

 # Usage